Skip to main content

 • The inability to relax around others

-• A fear of being seen as stupid
+• Fear of being seen as stupid

 • Avoidance of or escaping from most social interactions or the need to endure a lot of distress if socializing